Atlas Logistique

 Atlas Logistique’s innovative approach to humanitarian logistics

-Signal is a project by Atlas Logistique that aims to identify the degree of vulnerability and the disaster recovery capacity of communities in fragile contexts.
-It also helps to ensure that humanitarian aid strategies take into account populations located in areas with the highest logistical constraints, and thus strengthen their recovery capacity and resilience.
+Signal is an innovative HI project which aims to identify the degree of logistical vulnerability and recovery capacity of communities in fragile situations.
+It also helps to ensure that humanitarian aid strategies take account of populations located in areas with the greatest logistical constraints.

 Analysis of logistics vulnerabilities

-When humanitarian actors develop their aid strategies in acute or chronic crises, one of their key challenges is identifying which areas to prioritize.
-To respond to this challenge, Atlas Logistique offers a comparative and holistic approach to vulnerability via the concept of “logistics vulnerability”.
-This concept mobilizes logistics and access data as a reading grid to understand a population’s vulnerability and recovery capacity.
+When humanitarian actors develop their aid strategies in the context of acute or chronic crises, one of their main challenges is to identify the areas to prioritise.
+To meet this challenge, Atlas Logistique proposes a comparative and holistic approach to vulnerability using LVI (Logistics Vulnerability Index) concept.
+This concept uses logistical and access data to map the vulnerability of populations and their ability to recover.

 The status of the project

-Deployed in 2021-2022 in seven countries (Togo, Benin, Burkina Faso, Mali, Haiti, Madagascar, Niger), the project is currently in the pilot phase.
-It has been tested in different humanitarian contexts, including countries exposed to natural hazards and countries affected by complex and protracted conflicts.
+Deployed in 2021 and supported mainly by BHA/USAID, GFFO and MAEELUX, the Signal has been developed in 9 countries (Togo, Benin, Burkina Faso, Mali, Haiti, Madagascar, Nepal, Mozambique and Niger).
+Currently, the project is in its phase III of capitalising on experience and it continues to be tested in different humanitarian contexts, including countries exposed to natural hazards and countries affected by complex, long-term conflicts.

 2022 Atlas Logistique's brochure